 – An abstract for the contribution of each speaker in the mini-symposium (max 1800 character limit – approximately 300 words).

-The proposals do not require a submission of a technical paper for the Eurohaptics proceedings.
+The proposals do not require a submission of a regular paper for the Eurohaptics proceedings.
 However, if the contributions are suitable for the proceedings, speakers that participate in an accepted symposium may submit a technical paper.
 Their participation in the mini-symposium is independent of acceptance of the individual papers.

-Workshop & Tutorials
+Workshop & Tutorials – submission closed

 The day before the actual conference starts (June 17th) will be filled with workshops.
 The main theme of this day will be accessibility.
 Workshops offer an informal environment for attendees with common interests and diverse perspectives to engage in rich discussions around specific areas of research and practice.
-Topics that workshops topics could address could be related to all aspects of haptics, including for instance basic research, applied research, new methodologies, theoretical analyses, emerging application areas and education.
+Topics that workshops topics address could be related to all aspects of haptics, including for instance basic research, applied research, new methodologies, theoretical analyses, emerging application areas and education.
 Given the theme of the day, we encourage proposals of symposia that are linked to the theme accessibility.

 Workshops are held the day before the start of the conference and can be full or half-day in length.
 Multiple workshops will run in parallel.
 In case of acceptance, workshop and tutorial organizers will be expected to set up a dedicated web page for their event.